Chairman of the African Peoplea��s Socialist Party

-Leader of the Uhuru Movement, and Chairman and founder of the African Peoplea��s Socialist Party, Yeshitela continues to be on the frontlines of struggle, building African-worker controlled institutions, developing ground-breaking political theory, writing countless books and articles, speaking worldwide, fighting for reparations, galvanizing allies, influencing the popular culture and bringing African people together to liberate Africa and all its resources.
+Leader of the Uhuru Movement, and Chairman and founder of the African Peoplea��s Socialist Party, Yeshitela continues to be on the frontlines of struggle, building African-worker controlled institutions, developing ground-breaking political theory, writing countless books and articles, speaking worldwide, fighting write my paper cheap for reparations, galvanizing allies, influencing the popular culture and bringing African people together to liberate Africa and all its resources.

 Omali Yeshitela has faced arrests, trials, imprisonment and personal sacrifice in his struggle to complete the Black Revolution of the Sixties.
 Chairman Omali never stopped building fighting organizations in the interests of the African working community.
 He survived the U.S. government’s attack on the Black Power Movement of the 1960s that imprisoned, assassinated or silenced most black revolutionaries by driving them underground.
 For this he has been called “the last man standing.”

 Read more on OmaliYeshitela.org